Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 Zoom In / Zoom Out
    Increases/Decreases the font size of the console text.
 Move to Previous Word :kbd:`Ctrl-Left-Arrow`
-   Moves the cursor to the beginning of the of the previous word.
+   Moves the cursor to the beginning of the previous word.
    If the cursor is in the middle of a word, the cursor is moved to the beginning of the current word.
 Move to Next Word :kbd:`Ctrl-Right-Arrow`
-   Moves the cursor to the end of the of the next word.
+   Moves the cursor to the end of the next word.
    If the cursor is in the middle of a word, the cursor is moved to the end of the current word.
 Move to Line Begin :kbd:`Home`
    Moves the cursor to the start of the current line.